trevorpogue/topspace/README.md

                  (function :tag "predicate function")))

 (defcustom topspace-center-position 0.4
-  "Target position when centering buffers as a ratio of frame height.
+  "Target position when centering buffers.
+Can be set to a float, integer, or function that returns a float or integer.

-A value from 0 to 1 where lower values center buffers higher up in the screen.
+If a float, it represents the position to center buffers as a ratio of frame height, and can be a value from 0.0 to 1.0 where lower values center buffers higher up in the screen.

+If a positive or negative integer value, buffers will be centered by putting their center line at a distance of `topspace-center-position' lines away from the top of the selected window when positive, or from the bottom of the selected window when negative.
+The distance will be in units of lines with height `default-line-height', and the value should be less than the height of the window.

+If a function, the same rules above apply to the functions' return value.

-Used in `topspace-recenter-buffer' when called or when opening/resizing buffers if `topspace-autocenter-buffers' returns non-nil."
+Used in `topspace-recenter-buffer' when called without an argument, or when opening/resizing buffers if `topspace-autocenter-buffers' returns non-nil."
   :group 'topspace
-  :type 'float)

-(defcustom topspace-active t
-  "Determine when `topspace-mode' mode is active / has any effect on buffer.
-This is useful in particular when `global-topspace-mode' is enabled but you want `topspace-mode' to be inactive in certain buffers or in any specific circumstance.
-When inactive, `topspace-mode' will still technically be on, but will be effectively off and have no effect on the buffer.
-Note that if `topspace-active' returns non-nil but `topspace-mode' is off, `topspace-mode' will still be disabled.

-If non-nil, then always be active.
-If nil, never be active.
-If set to a predicate function (function that returns a boolean value), then be active only when that function returns a non-nil value."
-  :type '(choice (const :tag "always" t)
+  :type '(choice float integer
-                 (const :tag "never" nil)
-                 (function :tag "predicate function")))
+                 (function :tag "float or integer function")))

 (defcustom topspace-empty-line-indicator
   #'topspace-default-empty-line-indicator